-An AddFlow diagram contains two kinds of objects, Node objects and Link objects.
-A Link object allows linking two nodes.
+A link (also called edge, relation or arc) is an Item object allowing linking two nodes.
 It is a line that leaves the origin node and comes to the destination node.
 A link cannot exist without its origin and destination nodes.
 If one of these two nodes is removed, the link is also removed.